VowpalWabbit/vowpal_wabbit/README.windows.txt

 There also some changes to Vowpal Wabbit in this commit.
 Details are at the last section of this file

-It's  handy to have a bash shell to run patch and git You can use a git bash shell fron the https://windows.github.com/ if you don't have it already.
+It's  handy to have a bash shell to run git
+You can use a git bash shell fron the https://windows.github.com/ if you don't have it already.
 Or you can just edit the changes using notepad to read the files.
 Git Patching seemed to have some problems with the files.

+There are end of line problems with patching with git.
+I used the GnuWin32 patch package hhttp://gnuwin32.sourceforge.net/packages/patch.htm which will run in a dos batch file.
+This seems to be able to deal with patching without damaging the windows <CR><LF> pairs.

 **************************************************************************************************************
 (2) open a copy various command shells